MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

     |       | SamplID                                           | #sample.id              |                                     |
     +-------+---------------------------------------------------+---------------------------------------------------------------+

-    If the "Cell Type" or "Mouse Species" headers are in the row then don't add the tags.
+    If the "Cell Type" or "Mouse Species" headers are in the row, then don't add the tags.

 Insertions can be inside of header tag blocks, so they are inserted only when a match is made to the header rows.